-Assorted Rolls and Bread.- When it comes to breads here in Germany, there is no end to the delicious varieties of bread to buy..black, pumpkin seed, gray, spelt... on and on.
+Assorted Rolls and Bread.- When it comes to bread here in Germany, there is no end to the delicious varieties of bread to buy..black, pumpkin seed, gray, spelt... on and on.

-Germany prides itself on having the largest variety of breads worldwide.
+Germany prides itself on having the largest variety of bread worldwide.
 More than 300-500 basic kinds of bread come together with more than 1,000 types of small bread-rolls and pastries.